Createdd/Writing/2022/articles/hirePerfectFit.md

 ## Reward
 If you found someone that is a good fit, make sure to reward them often and generously.
 Never forget that companies are made of people.
 Losing people means losing the company.

-I value customers the most.
+In terms of business, I value customers the most.
 Directly afterward come employees.

 # What if you can't find a good fit?